remotevase/ImagicalMine/README.md

 ### Scripts:
 1. To download the latest stable build using powershell:
-⋅⋅ *More complicated than you think.
-*
+⋅⋅* Not as easy as you would think...
 ```
 COMING SOON;
 ```
 2. To stop the server and restart 20 seconds later:
-.. *Not as complicated as the previous script, but still takes a while to figure out
+..* Not as complicated as the previous script, but still takes a while to figure out
-*
 ```
 ALSO COMING SOON;
 ```
 3. Backup script
-.. * Definitely the most complicated of the three scripts
+..* Definitely the most complicated of the three scripts
-*
 ```
 COMING SOON;
 ```